The Attribution Problem

 The true evil of the attribution problem

-Here is the dark underbelly of the attribution problem.
+Section titled “The true evil of the attribution problem”Here is the dark underbelly of the attribution problem.

 Maybe you are an proponent of FIFO and think our first customer got 1 cup of vodka.
-If so: you are right.
+If so: you are right .

 Maybe you think the second cup must have contained some vokda and we served alcohol to a child.
-If so: you are also right.
+If so: you are also right .

 Maybe you think we served the first customer 1 cup of lime juice, and the child 1 cup of kool-aid.
-If so: you are still right.
+If so: you are still right .

 All of these claims are demonstrably true in equal measure.
 So are any of the others combinations of liquids we have in the bucket.
 This means that it’s possible to have a perfectly valid understanding of your finances that don’t map in any way to the actions taken or business rules used by your system.
 That’s insane!